 Once you have IRS exemption, you need to file a simple, two-page form with the F.T.B. -- Form 3500a -- and you'll be automatically recognized as state-tax exempt.
 (Be sure to include your IRS letter with this form.)

 In February 2010 the F.T.B. "went live" on the Web with a list of ALL tax-exempt organizations in California.

 The list contains information about whether the entity is "active" or "suspended" with the F.T.B. and the Secretary of State.

 Here's a link to the exempt organization list, which contains almost 200,000 entries and is updated monthly.

 Don't forget to file your annual Form 199 if your gross receipts average more than $50K.
 Click here to find the averaging formula.

 Filing rules for small organizations

 Click here to file Form 199-N (e-postcard), which must be filed every year by most small organizations.
-(The e-postcard came into being for tax years starting in January 2010 and did not exist prior to that.)

 To resolve delinquency